Is the North East & North Cumbria Research Design Service (RDS NENC) free?

 - submitting proposals to NIHR and other national peer reviewed funding competitions;

-- if in doubt as to whether you are in scope contact the RDS NE.
+- if in doubt as to whether you are in scope contact the RDS NENC.

 How can the RDS help me?

-The RDS NE can help in the following ways:
+The RDS NENC can help in the following ways:

 - help you identify a suitable funding stream for your project;